https://www.humantruth.info/japan.html

 Health:

 Japan does relatively well in encouraging good health, compared to many other countries.
-Japan comes in the best 20 when it comes to its average life expectancy11 (one of the highest in Asia) and in its adolescent birth rate19.
-It does better than average in its food aid and health contributions and WHO compliance32 and in its immunizations take-up33.
-Japan does not succeed in everything, however.
-Japan does worse than average in its fertility rate13, its alcohol consumption rate34 and in its smoking rate35.
-And finally, it falls into the worst 20 for its suicide rate36 (amongst the highest in Asia).
-The prevalence of overweight adults has increased by 14% over the past 40 years.
+Japan comes in the best 20 for its average life expectancy11 (amongst the best in Asia) and in its adolescent birth rate19.
+It does better than average when it comes to its food aid and health contributions and WHO compliance31 and in its immunizations take-up32.
+But, there's bad news too.
+Japan does worse than average in terms of its fertility rate13, its alcohol consumption rate33 and in its smoking rate34.
+And finally, it falls into the worst 20 when it comes to its suicide rate35 (one of the worst in Asia).
+The number of overweight adults has increased by 14% between 1976 and 2016.
 Life expectancy in Japan throughout the 1990s was the highest in the world, starting at 79yrs, except a few years where Andorra took the top spot.
 It improved this by another +5.4yrs in the 30 years from 1990, although less than the global average of +7.9yrs.Life Expectancy Higher is better11 | ||

 ---|---|---|